jindongwang/transferlearning/code/traditional/sot/readme.md

 ## SOT (Substructural Optimal Transport)

 This is the implementation of SOT in Python.
+Please refer to the paper [Cross-domain Activity Recognition via Substructural Optimal Transport](https://arxiv.org/abs/2102.03353) for more detail.

 ### Requirements